tnstrssnr/QIFC-Evaluation/README.md

 For each tool, we provide a separate Docker image along with a set of benchmark programs and a script to run the benchmarks in different configurations.

 To run the benchmarks, build the Docker container from the provided ``Dockerfile`` and then run the container.

+## Evaluation Setup
+Each Docker container will run the benchmark programs using different tool configurations.
+The benchmark script will run each benchmark 10 times and print the execution time and the calculated information leakage for each run.
+After all 10 runs ofa benchmark program are completed, the average run time is reported.

+**ApproxFlow**:
+Each benchmark is run twice:
+- Once with UNWIND set to 8
+- Once with UNWIND set to 32

+**Nildumu**:
+Each benchmark is run twice:
+- Once with an inlining bound of 8
+- Once with an inlining bound of 32